 Because you dip potato chips in mayonnaise, you’ll love watching this.

 Doesn’t everyone like dipping chips in mayo?
 It gave us choices about weird foods.

 Because you left your hot cocoa in the microwave every day last winter, check out these cozy classics.

 Since you were named after your great grandfather, here’s a kid-friendly World War II documentary.

+The menu knows everything about us.
 We kept going down the list, even though I was getting creeped out and so was my brother.

 Because you’re getting creeped out, here’s a show.